-Ambient Temperature Operating: 10° to 35° C (50° to 95° F) The optimal operating temperature is 20° C ±2° C (68° F ±4° F).
+Ambient Temperature Operating: 10° to 35° C (50° to 95° F) remperature The optimal operating temperature is 20° C ±2° C (68° F ±4° F).
 If at any time the operating temperature deviates from 20° C degradation in performance could occur.
 Contact Aerotech for information regarding your specific application and environment.
-Storage: 0° to 40° C (32° to 104° F) in original shipping packaging Humidity Operating: 40 percent to 50 percent RH The optimal operating humidity is 50 percent RH.
+Storage: 0° to 40° C (32° to 104° F) in original shipping packaging Humidity Operating: 40 percent to 60 percent RH The optimal operating humidity is 50 percent RH.
 Storage: 30 percent to 60 percent RH, non-condensing in original packaging Altitude Operating: 0 to 2,000 m (0 to 6,562 ft) above sea level Contact Aerotech if your specific application involves use above 2,000 m or below sea level.
 Vibration Use the system in a low vibration environment.
 Excessive floor or acoustical vibration can affect stage and system performance.
 Contact Aerotech for information regarding your specific application.
-Dust Expo- sure The ATS125 stages have limited protection against dust, but not water.
+Dust Expo- sure The ATS1000 stages are not suited for dusty or wet environments.
+This equates to an ingress protection rating of IP00.
+With the hardcover (-H) or full bellows (-B) options the ATS1000 stages have limited protection against dust, but not water.
 This equates to an ingress protection rating of IP50.
 Use Indoor use only